hip piecePerformance & Dance Dance Theatre & Performance

 partners in crime

-Concept, Choreography: Verena Billinger & Sebastian Schulz.
-Dance, Performance: Thomas Bauer, Eefje van den Bergen, Davide Degano, Camilla Fiumara, Minju Kim, Vincent Wodrich.
-Costumes: Anika Baum.
-Project Organisation: Emma Atzenroth.
-Movement Coaching: Suffian Bangura, Niranh Chanthabouasy, Carina Maria Göllmann.
+Konzept, Choreographie: Verena Billinger & Sebastian Schulz.
+Tanz, Performance: Thomas Bauer, Davide Degano, Camilla Fiumara, Minju Kim, Kyoko Oku.
+Kostüme: Anika Baum.
+Projektorganisation: Emma Atzenroth.
+Bewegungscoaching: Suffian Bangura, Niranh Chanthabouasy, Mariluz Fuente Figueredo.
+Carina Maria Göllmann.
+Graphik: Florian Krauß.

 Production: Billinger & Schulz.
 Coproduction: FFT Düsseldorf, Künstlerhaus Mousonturm Frankfurt am Main.
 Realised through funds granted by: Fonds Darstellende Künste with funds granted by the Federal Commissioner for Culture and the Media as part of NEUSTART KULTUR, Kunststiftung NRW, the Hessian Ministry of Higher Education, Research, Science and the Arts.
 The artistic work done by Verena Billinger and Sebastian Schulz is granted perennial support by: Cultural Department of the City of Stadt Frankfurt am Main, Conceptual Support Grant by the State of North Rhine-Westphalia.
 With support provided by the Federal Commissioner for Culture and the Media, within the framework of the Alliance of International Production Houses